jaysondc/hollywoo/README.md

 Add the line
 >movieDbApiKey="{your_api_key}"

-to a build.gradle file in the root directory.
+to a gradle.properties file in the root directory.

 MinSdk is 16 (4.1 Jellybean)